Javopan/Siklu-TG-Monitor/README.md

 * pandas - dataframe framework to manage the information retrived and to write it to excel
 * openpyxl - excel writter

-Many thanks and credit to the teams behind this python modules (Women and Men)
+Many thanks and credit to the teams behind these python modules (Women and Men)

 # Usage